karneh/mediationmonitor.github.io/index.md

 Our experiment seeks to measure the rise and fall of the subject’s chest while breathing.
 Breathing is a more variable motion than the heartbeat because it can be controlled by the individual.
 This motion should also be cyclical in nature, lending itself to a sinusoidal acceleration -- like the heartbeat.

 We expect to see frequencies within the breathing rate (.16-.25 Hz) in our acceleration signal.
 Once again this motion should be primarily recorded in the Z axis.
 However, the phone will not be placed perfectly on the body so we can expect to see corresponding signals/frequencies in all axes.
-We expect the magnitude of acceleration during a breath to be nuch larger than that of a heartbeat as the phone is moving much further in a given amount of time.
+We expect the magnitude of acceleration during a breath to be nuch larger than that of a heartbeat as the phone is moving further in a given amount of time.

 We expect a raw acceleration plot to look something like this (Y axis not to scale):